-The Guy’s Grooming Guide for Your 50s
+The Guy’s Grooming Guide for Your 50s and Beyond

-At this stage, haven’t you earned the right to pull on your sweatpants, buy some oversized sunglasses, and go full Marlon Brando?
+At this stage, haven’t you earned the right to pull on your sweatpants, buy some oversized readers, and call it a day with your appearance?
 Sure you have.

 Below, the guys’ grooming guide for your 50s: